 Because it can be very difficult to tell between lower back sprains and fractures, an x-ray is almost always advisable.
 If you have a history of trauma to your lower back and are experiencing the characteristic symptoms of a fracture we described earlier, your doctor should obtain an x-ray of the lumbar spine to make sure none of the bones have been fractured.

-If you have continuing pain from a back sprain or fracture, please call our Beddington clinic at 403.295.8590, or or click here to learn more about how we can help you to end your back pain.
+If you have continuing pain from a back sprain or fracture, please call our Physiotherapy Clinic in Calgary at 587.205.5230, or or click here to learn more about how we can help you to end your back pain.